LMA Manager: LMA Manager 2006

 LMA 2006 was released on 18 November 2005 for PS2 and Xbox, with a further three playable divisions included from Dutch and Portuguese leagues, as well as further enhancements to the 3D match, transfer market and player training setup (including playable 3D Training Matches for the first time).
-In keeping with the series' visual roots, a new option allowed players to create a 3D model of their manager, who could be seen pacing along the touchlines during a match or featuring in one of the new video headlines (introducing a new transfer signing to the press, for example) included in the game world's TV station.
+The Xbox version included the ability to upload high scores via Xbox Live.
+In keeping with the series' visual roots, a new option allows players to create a 3D model of their manager, who can be seen pacing along the touchlines during a match or featuring in one of the new video headlines (introducing a new transfer signing to the press, for example) included in the game world's TV station.

-This game provided the most complex transfer processes yet, with the ability to swap players and give instalments.
-However, the game limits you to only having four transfers made via contract clauses (i.e. 10% sell on clause or £75,000 to be transferred after fifteen appearances).
-Using contract clauses, you can usually pick the player up for a cheaper transfer fee than what you would if you didn't use a contract clause, but after you've used all four and try to use another, it will say that the club who the player currently plays for cannot afford to let him go.
-Once you sell anyone you have used with a contract clause, you may then buy a player using another contract clause.
+The game has a complex transfer process, with the ability to swap players and give instalments, but the game limits the player to only having four transfers made via contract clauses (i.e. 10% sell on clause or £75,000 to be transferred after fifteen appearances).
+Using contract clauses, the players can usually pick the player up for a cheaper transfer fee than what players would if they didn't use a contract clause, but after they use all four and try to use another, it will say that the club who the player currently plays for cannot afford to let him go.
+Once the players sell anyone they have used with a contract clause, they may then buy a player using another contract clause.

-After the third-party conversion of LMA Professional Manager 2005, a second PC version was being developed by Codemasters themselves and was scheduled for release in Spring 2006 alongside the first seventh-generation iteration on Xbox 360.
-However, these versions' development slipped back, making LMA Manager 2007 a tri-format release.
+After the third-party conversion of LMA Professional Manager 2005, a second PC version was developed by Codemasters themselves and was scheduled for release in Spring 2006 alongside the first seventh-generation iteration on Xbox 360, but these versions' development slipped back, making LMA Manager 2007 a tri-format release.

 LMA Manager 2007

-This was released on 22 September 2006 on PS2, PC-DVD, and Xbox 360, with transfer updates available for download.
+LMA 2007 was released on 22 September 2006 on PS2, PC-DVD, and Xbox 360, with transfer updates available for download.
 Like other versions of the PC, it uses a graphical user interface like LMA 2005.
 Its main theme is "Hands Open", by Snow Patrol.
-The lack of subsequent titles, and the fact that the PC version of LMA 2007 would not run on Windows Vista and Windows 7 due to its use of a StarForce DRM, and its limited availability on 7th generation games consoles, alongside the growing popularity of the Football Manager series following its successful 2006 series launch meant as of 2009 the LMA series became effectively defunct.
+Due to the lack of subsequent titles, and the fact that the PC version of LMA 2007 would not run on Windows Vista and Windows 7 due to its use of a StarForce DRM, and its limited availability on 7th generation games consoles, alongside the growing popularity of the Football Manager series, the LMA series became effectively defunct.